felixvanoost/Reflow-Oven-Controller/README.md

 Overview
 ----------

+This project consists of two main components:

-For this project, an Arduino will monitor and control an off-the-shelf toaster oven to follow a user-defined thermal profile.
-The required hardware, consisting of the following main functional blocks, will be mounted on an Arduino Proto Shield:
+- An Arduino, which monitors and controls an off-the-shelf toaster oven to follow a user-defined thermal profile.
+- A Python script, which provides a text-based UI and displays a live plot of the oven temperature data on a computer.

+Four thermal profile parameters are user-configurable:

+- Soak temperature
+- Soak time
+- Reflow temperature
+- Reflow time

+The Python script prompts the user to enter the desired values for each parameter, checks the input is within a pre-determined valid range, then sends the values to the Arduino via USB.
+Once the reflow cycle has been started, it receives oven temperature readings from the Arduino every second and plots these for the user in real-time.

+The Arduino implements a finite state machine with a state corresponding to each stage in the reflow cycle.
+It controls the toaster oven using time-proportional control - a slower form of PWM.
+User feedback is provided via a set of LEDs and a buzzer.

+----------
+Required Hardware
+----------

+The hardware is split into the following main functional blocks:

 - A thermocouple to measure the temperature inside the oven
 - An amplifier circuit to amplify the voltage across the thermocouple to levels readable by the Arduino
 - A temperature sensor to enable the Arduino to perform cold-junction compensation on the thermocouple temperature reading
-- Pushbuttons to allow the user to set the desired thermal profile parameters and start / stop the reflow process
+- Pushbuttons to allow the user to start / stop the reflow process and implement any additional functionality
 - LEDs and a buzzer to provide user feedback on the current stage of reflow and alert the user when the process is complete

-A solid-state relay is also required, which enables the Arduino to switch power to the oven on and off (thereby allowing it to control the temperature).
-For the scope of this project, I will assume that a suitable oven has been purchased and an SSR has already been installed within - there are a number of very good tutorials describing how to do this step-by-step.
-Information on choosing a suitable toaster oven for reflow soldering can be found [here](http://www.rocketscream.com/blog/2011/06/19/toaster-convection-or-infrared-oven/).

-The software for this project will be kept simple to make future improvements and modifications for different hardware setups straightforward.
-A finite state machine will be implemented in C, with a state corresponding to each stage in the reflow thermal profile.
-To control temperature, the code will simply decide whether to turn the oven on and off in order to reach and maintain the desired temperature at each stage of the reflow process (PID control may be integrated in the future).

-----------
-Required Hardware
-----------
+The following components are required:

 - Arduino Uno or equivalent
 - Arduino Proto Shield or equivalent